Capitalisk/capitalisk-website/docs/launch-custom-blockchain.md

 }
 ```

+Make sure that each module object inside the `modules` array is separated by a comma (the `config.json` file needs to be valid JSON).

-Substitute `foo` in `genesisPath` and in `components.logger.logFileName` with the symbol of your custom chain.
+From the above object, you will need to substitute the `foo` in `genesisPath` and in `components.logger.logFileName` with the symbol of your custom chain.

+Note that the `genesisPath` is relative to the module's code - This is why the path start with `../../`.
+Alternatively, you can use an absolute path starting with `/`; so long as it points to your `foo-genesis.json` file on the node.

-If you're using `sqlite`, the object under `dal` should look like this instead:
+If you're using SQLite instead of Postgres, the object under `dal` should look like this instead:

 ```json
 "dal": {